- Class B cemetery trust members are appointed by the Governor in Council on the recommendation of the Minister for Health.

 The department will check that all application requirements have been met and undertake probity checks.
 The application will then be considered by the Minister for Health and the Governor in Council.

 Applications for appointment are managed by the department in four annual appointment rounds.
-Applications from new applicants (or former trust members whose term of appointment has expired) will be processed in one of the four appointment rounds depending on when the completed application is submitted to the department.
+Applications from new applicants, former trust members whose term of appointment has expired, and members seeking reappointment will be processed in one of the four appointment rounds depending on when the completed application is submitted to the department.
 Each appointment round has a set application cut-off date.

 Diversity on boards

 The Victorian Government is committed to ensuring that government boards and committees reflect the rich diversity of the Victorian community.
-We encourage applications from people of all ages, Aboriginal people, people with disability, people from culturally and linguistically diverse backgrounds and from lesbian, gay, bisexual, trans, gender diverse and intersex people.
+We encourage applications from people of all ages, Aboriginal people, people with disability, people from culturally and linguistically diverse backgrounds and from lesbian, gay, bisexual, trans, gender diverse, intersex and queer people.

 Conflicts of interest

 Under clause 3 of schedule 1 of the Cemeteries Act, a trust member may resign from their position by means of a letter of resignation addressed to the Minister for Health and submitted to the department.
-A is available for download.
+A letter of resignation template is available for download.